jonashellstrom/serverless-pizza/README.md

 ## Seeding the Store Table

 - For convenience, you can seed the Store Table with some test data
-- Using the AWS CLI, running the following in your terminal will get you set up with a store to place orders to
+- Using the AWS CLI, running the following command will get you set up with a store to place orders to

 ```bash
 aws dynamodb put-item \